tbalochistan/forward-factor-scanner/README.md

 4. **Calculates Black-Scholes IV** for each selected option using py_vollib
 5. **Averages all qualifying IVs** to get the final chain IV

+## Liquidity Filters

+Uses **delta-focused filtering** instead of strike-based:
+- Targets options with 35-50 delta (closest to ATM)
+- Automatically finds liquid ATM options regardless of strike price
+- Much more effective for smaller cap stocks than traditional volume/OI filters
+- Averages IV across multiple qualifying options for robust estimates

 ### Example:
 For SNOW 25 DTE chain:
 - Finds ~6-10 options (calls + puts) with 35-50 delta
 - Calculates individual IV for each using Black-Scholes
-- **Displayed IV (55.9%)** = Average of all qualifying option IVs
+- **Displayed IV (e.g. 55.9%)** = Average of all qualifying option IVs

-This approach provides a **robust ATM IV estimate** independent of any single strike, representing the overall implied volatility of the most liquid near-the-money options.
+This approach provides a bit more **robust ATM IV estimate** independent of any single strike, representing the overall implied volatility of the most liquid near-the-money options.

 ## Setup